Skip to content

 How we work with anxiety.

-We use evidence-based approaches tailored to your specific experience.
-No cookie-cutter programs — your practitioner builds a plan around what's actually going on for you.
+We use evidence-based approaches tailored to your experience.
+Your practitioner builds a plan around what's actually going on for you, not a generic program.

 Step 1